3DGI/cityjson/crates/cityjson-lib/docs/docs/api.md

 ## Creating CityModels

-Instantiate a new, empty `CityModel`.
+Create a new, empty instance of a `CityModel`.

 === "Rust"